 -

-Client signs on to repository.
+Client signs on to repository

 Repository confirms participation with participation id

-. -
+participation-a. -

 Client initiates new partition.